 Course drop/add instructions and dates are listed in semester guides, the academic calendar, and on our website.
 If a class is dropped during the drop/add period, tuition is refunded; fees are not refunded.
 If a class is added after the drop/add period ends, regardless of the reason, the student must pay tuition and all fees in full at that time.
 The payment plan cannot be used for courses added after the drop/add period.
-To drop or add a course after initial registration, students should go directly to the Registrar's Office or home site office during the scheduled drop/add period.
-Students can also fax or mail in a Drop/Add Form to the Registrar's Office or home site office.
-Students who fax/mail in a Drop/Add Form are responsible for calling the appropriate office to verify receipt of the request.
 Students receiving financial aid should consult with the Student Financial Services Office to determine potential consequences of any change in course credit load.